emu-russia/psxrev/wiki_eng/cpu.md

 - SIO controller (RS-232-like serial interface), for two ports (SIO0 and SIO1)
 - PIO controller (expansion port for additional devices)
 - Root counters (3 hardware counters)
-- Built-in instruction cache and data cache (data cache with direct access capability)
+- Built-in instruction cache
+- ScratchPad is used instead of the data cache
 - Dedicated "mini-caches" (R-buffer and W-buffer)

 Microphotograph of a chip: